 Due to the Covid-19 situation, people all around the world are stuck inside their homes, so access to acupressure therapy is impossible.
 But you don’t need to worry anymore, we will tell you about all the acupressure points for increasing immunity that you can quickly learn and work on your selves at the comfort of your home.

-By applying pressure on specific immunity acupressure points with your thumbs or fingers, you can stimulate your body’s energetic system (Chi) by activating the circulation of blood and the production of endorphins, thereby improving your immunity.
+Dr. Gene Wei upholds that by stimulating specific immunity acupoints with treatments like acupuncture or acupressure with your thumbs or fingers, you can stimulate your body’s energetic system (Chi) by activating the circulation of blood and the production of endorphins, thereby improving your immunity.

 There are many acupressure points on the body that can help counter diseases and strengthen the immune system.
-The following are among the most important pressure points for immune system support that, once activated, can help regenerate the immune system effectively.
+The following are among the most important pressure points for immune system support that, once activated, may help to stimulate the immune system effectively.

 1. Acupoint: KI-3 (Other Names: Kidney-3/Tai Xi/Supreme Stream)